rlangoy/CycloneV-HPS-BareMetal/Hello01/README.txt

 BUILD REQUIREMENTS
 ===================

-Build requirements for Ubuntu 20.04.1 (Olivia) (should work for most debian installation on x86 platfom)
+Build requirements for Ubuntu 20.04.1 (should work for most debian installation on x86 platfom)

 Install ARM Cross-Compiler: